-See ST-REG in the appendix for information on how to publish in the State Register and "Production Schedule" on the Minnesota State Register website for publication dates and deadlines.
+See information on how to publish in the State Register and "Production Schedule" for publication dates and deadlines on the Minnesota State Register website (https://mn.gov/admin/bookstore/register.jsp).

 2.5.4 Republishing the Request for Comments

 The APA does not account for every rulemaking scenario.
 When in doubt, refer to Minnesota Statutes, section 14.001, the Statement of Purpose.